 - You have a skill, expertise or facility that is useful to Fab Lab Wgtn

 - Fab Lab Wgtn is offering an expertise or facility that you desire

 - Honest discussions about expected outcomes on an ongoing basis

 - Openness to readjust how the exchange is being delivered

 The Reciprocity framework is a relationship.
 It starts with a conversation.
 The way to begin this is to attend an About Fab Tour and then arrange to meet with our core team for a great chat.

-Harry is a student at the School of Design, who has discovered Fab Lab Wgtn through the course of his studies.
-Although his educational activities are covered by his student fees, he has lots of other exciting ideas that he wants to pursue within the space.
-Harry came and saw us about how he could go about doing that.
-We arranged for him to do tasks around the space, such as running introduction sessions, updating documentation and helping with everyday maintenance.
-As a result, he is able to pursue his experiments and learning without incurring debt.
+Harry is a student at the School of Design, who has discovered Fab Lab Wgtn through the course of her studies.
+Although her educational activities are covered by student fees, Harry has lots of other exciting ideas that she wants to pursue within the space.
+Harry came and saw us about how she could go about doing that.
+We arranged for her to do tasks around the space, such as running introduction sessions, updating documentation and helping with everyday maintenance.
+As a result, Harry is able to pursue her experiments and learning without incurring debt.

 Alison is a mycologist who didn’t have a Laboratory to work in.
 Fab Lab Wgtn wanted to set up a DIYbio Lab but didn’t have the expertise to do so.
 After a number of discussions, the team at Fab Lab Wgtn invited Alison to join them as their Mycologist in Residence and she accepted.
 The discussions established that our goals were aligned and that working together would be mutually beneficial.
 The basis of the agreement is that the conversations must continue, and that we all are learning and having fun together.